Skip to main content

 To upgrade your Qrvey MultiPlatform Environment to a newer version, follow the same steps as in the Installation section above.
 The only change required is in Step 1:

-• Update the qrvey_chart_version variable in your config.json file to the desired new version.
+• Update the qrvey_chart_version variable in your config.json file to the new version.

 After updating the version, repeat Steps 2–6 from the Installation section, using the updated qrvey_version value in the relevant commands.

-This will apply the upgrade and update your environment to the specified version.
+This applies the upgrade and update your environment to the specified version.

 If you are upgrading from v9.0.x or v9.1.x to v9.2 or later, note that previous versions used a multi-AZ configuration, where nodes could be distributed across different Availability Zones (AZs).
 This can result in intra-AZ data transfer costs.